Sino-Indian War: Location

 China and India shared a long border, sectioned into three stretches by Nepal, Sikkim (then an Indian protectorate), and Bhutan, which follows the Himalayas between Burma and what was then West Pakistan.
 A number of disputed regions lie along this border.
-At its western end is the Aksai Chin region, an area the size of Switzerland, that sits between the Chinese autonomous region of Xinjiang and Tibet (which China declared as an autonomous region in 1965).
-The eastern border, between Burma and Bhutan, comprises the present Indian state of Arunachal Pradesh (formerly the North-East Frontier Agency).
+At its western end is the Aksai Chin region, an area the size of Switzerland, that sits between the Chinese autonomous region of Xinjiang and Tibet, which China declared as an autonomous region in 1965.
+The eastern border, between Burma and Bhutan, comprises the present Indian state of Arunachal Pradesh, formerly the North-East Frontier Agency.
 Both of these regions were overrun by China in the 1962 conflict.

 Most combat took place at high elevations.
 The Aksai Chin region is a desert of salt flats around 5,000 m above sea level, and Arunachal Pradesh is mountainous with a number of peaks exceeding 7,000 m.
-The Chinese Army had possession of one of the highest ridges in the regions.
-The high altitude and freezing conditions also caused logistical and welfare difficulties; in past similar conflicts (such as the Italian Campaign of World War I) harsh conditions have caused more casualties than have enemy actions.
+The Chinese Army had possession of one of the highest ridges in the region.
+The high altitude and freezing conditions caused logistical and welfare difficulties.
+In past similar conflicts, such as the Italian Campaign of World War I, harsh conditions have caused more casualties than have enemy actions.
 The Sino-Indian War was no different, with many troops on both sides succumbing to the freezing cold temperatures.